 Emalie Martzall is the Marketing and Community Outreach Coordinator.
 Before joining the PaCEO, Emalie worked with NextGen America and interned with the City of Pittsburgh’s Department of Innovation and Performance.
 She brings social media marketing experience to her role from work with H2H Marketing Agency and Chatham University’s business department.
-Emalie is a graduate of Chatham University where she received her BA in Marketing and Political Science.
-She is currently working towards her MBA at Chatham.
+Emalie is a graduate of Chatham University where she received her BA in Marketing and Political Science, as well as her MBA.

 Board of Directors